Due diligence in the BC Public Service

 Due diligence looks at what was done before an accident occurred, not what was done after.
-Here are the key concepts:

 - Establish a safety program that identifies hazards and assesses and manages their risks.
 The plan should reduce the likelihood of the hazards causing harm

 - Ensure the program will meet the needs of the workplace and the workers.
-It must reflect the nature of the workplace and the type of work, as well as the hazards that exist
+It must reflect the nature of the workplace and type of work, as well as the hazards that exist

-If faced with a WorkSafeBC order, penalty or possible prosecution, a manager must show that they acted with due diligence.
+If faced with a WorkSafeBC order, penalty or possible prosecution, you must show that you acted with due diligence.

 You must provide sufficient documentation of safety program activities.